 A property title search examines public records on the property to confirm the property’s legal owner.
-It’s a very important step of the homebuying process, because it legitimizes the process.
-A title search reveals if there are any claims or liens on the property and could stall or cancel the purchase.
+It’s a very important step of the homebuying process that scrutinizes the history of ownership of the home.
+A title search can reveal if there are any issues or defects with the title, and any claims or liens on the property that could stall or cancel the purchase.

 It’s reasonable to assume that the person you’re buying a home from is actually entitled to sell the home.
 However, that’s not always the case.
 Sometimes, somebody else may have a claim to the property (such as in an inheritance dispute), or there’s a lien on the property because the current owner owes creditors.

 A current owner might not even be aware of an old claim against the property’s title.
 They may have inherited a lien without knowing it or the property previously passed hands with improper record keeping.
 Second, debts follow the property.
 Even if there have been two owners since someone was delinquent on property payments, those debts may come back to bite you.

 Most title searches cost between $100 and $250 for residential properties.
 The price varies based on the state you’re conducting the search in and how complicated the search becomes.
 If you’re buying a commercial property, a title search may run north of $1,000.

 At the end of the title search, which typically takes 10 to 14 days, you’ll get a simple report on the documents connected to the property, highlighting any obstacles you may face if you move forward with the purchase.
 If there are no issues, it’s a very brief report.